Google-Viacom Child Privacy Suit Sent to N.J.

 The U.S. Judicial Panel on Multidistrict Litigation sent federal actions filed in six states to New Jersey, in its June ruling.

-Stephanie Fryar filed a nationwide class action against Viacom and Google on behalf of her two children, both of then younger than 13, in Houston in December 2012.
+Stephanie Fryar filed a nationwide class action against Viacom and Google on behalf of her two children, both younger than 13 then, nearly a year ago in Houston.

 Fryar claimed that when her sons registered and created profiles on three Viacom-operated websites - nick.com, nickjr.com, and neopets.com - the defendants placed a doubleclick.net cookie "id" on the children's computers to track their communications to those websites and others.